Contrasting BGC Partners (BGCP) & Its Competitors

 Dividends

-This table compares BGC Partners and its rivals gross revenue, earnings per share and valuation.
+This table compares BGC Partners and its rivals revenue, earnings per share and valuation.

 |Gross Revenue